boldizsarf/morgo-robot/README.md

 # morgo-robot
-Morgó is an Arduino servo based walking robot.
+Morgó is an Arduino based servo walking robot.

-This is my first Arduino project, I just created for fun, but if you want, you can make this robot also.
-The robot is still in development stage.
+This is my first Arduino project.
+I just created it for fun, and learning.
+But if you want, you can also make the robot.

+## Part List
+- 1x Morgó Baseboard PCB or 5x7cm Prototype PCB
+- 1x Arduino Nano
+- 4x SG90 servo
+- 3x HC-SR04-4P ultrasonic sensor
+- 1x Piezo speaker
+- 1x 100 Ohm resistor
+- 1x 9V battery holder

 ## Todo List
 - :heavy_check_mark: Robot prototype